Learn how to create a non-toxic bedroom by purifying the air and buying safer products.

 - Latex should be natural latex rubber, not synthetic latex

-- No chemical flame retardants added
+- No chemical flame retardant added

 - For accident protection, look for safe mattress covers made from polyurethane laminate (PUL) fabric or polyethylene instead of PVC or vinyl